FrancoRamirezz/Flask-React-OpenAI/README.md

 As for installation, it is important to have "npm" installed and ready to work

 Step 3: Create a new subdirectory for the Server folder.
-Use the same commands as the one before
+Use the same commands

 ## Hosting
 For the personal website: I am going to add it or vercel to host it